ddev/ddev-contrib/docker-compose-services/elasticsearch/README.md

 ## Configuration

-From within the container, the elasticsearch container is reached at hostname: ddev-<projectname>-elasticsearch, port: 9200, so the server URL might be `http://ddev-<projectname>-elasticsearch:9200`.
-You can also use the non-SSL, and SSL urls to access it: `http://<projectname>.ddev.site:9200`, and `https://<projectname>.ddev.site:9201`
+From within the container, the elasticsearch container is reached at hostname: "elasticsearch", port: 9200, so the server URL might be `http://elasticsearch:9200`.
+You can also use the "ddev.site" http and https urls to access it: `http://<projectname>.ddev.site:9200`, and `https://<projectname>.ddev.site:9201`

 ## Connection